Law enforcement investigating Swainsboro shootings, 1 killed

 There is at least one injured.
 That victim is being treated at an Augusta hospital.

 Details are limited at this time.
-NewsChannel 6 will update when more information is available.
+Count on NewsChannel 6 for more information when it is available.